DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 Symmetric/Peer Processes
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Intel® DPDK multi-process support can be used to create a set of peer processes where each process performs the same workload.
+DPDK multi-process support can be used to create a set of peer processes where each process performs the same workload.
 This model is equivalent to having multiple threads each running the same main-loop function,
-as is done in most of the supplied Intel® DPDK sample applications.
+as is done in most of the supplied DPDK sample applications.
 In this model, the first of the processes spawned should be spawned using the --proc-type=primary EAL flag,
 while all subsequent instances should be spawned using the --proc-type=secondary flag.

 The simple_mp and symmetric_mp sample applications demonstrate this usage model.
-They are described in the "Multi-process Sample Application" chapter in the *Intel® DPDK Sample Application's User Guide*.
+They are described in the "Multi-process Sample Application" chapter in the *DPDK Sample Application's User Guide*.

 Asymmetric/Non-Peer Processes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~